xecarlox94/.FILES/README.md

 ```

+That is it!

 ## Running docker containers

-Please make sure you are in the same folder as .
-Folder just requires the Dockerfile and a "run.sh" executable file.
+Please make sure you are in the same folder that you built the previous docker container.

+### Define the interactive execution environment

+Create a "run.sh" executable file that defines what program to run interactively and what additional docker running arguments you require.

 An example of a "run.sh" shell script is the following:

 ```bash